 I didn’t want it to be fancy, just some simple search inputs which returned a list of flights with a minimal interface, on one page.
 No ads, no secondary pages, just bare-bones flight data.

-I started by building the user interface first, design it the way I like and have a non-functional prototype (which is basically how FlightList looks like now, I haven’t changed it much since then).
+I started by building the user interface first, design it the way I like and have a non-functional prototype (which is basically how FlightList looks like today, it hasn't changed much since then).
 This took me about 1 week.

-Then I started looking for an API I could pull the flight data from.
+Then I started looking for an API to pull the flight data from.

-It took me 2 weeks of intense, 10–14 hour days.
-I thought of nothing else.
-I would sometimes wake up at 5:00 am when an idea struck me on how to tackle the next feature.
+It took 2 weeks of intense, 10–14 hour days.
+I thought of nothing else and would sometimes start working at 5:00am when an idea struck me on how to tackle the next feature.

-I did get a bit of help at the very beginning from a freelance developer I’ve worked with over the years who got me started in the right direction, but in the end I re-wrote a lot of his code and merged it with mine and eventually ended up with a working prototype.
+I did receive a little help at the very beginning from a freelance developer I’ve worked with over the years who got me started in the right direction, but in the end I re-wrote a lot of his code and merged it with mine and eventually ended up with a working prototype.

 “In summary, the long-held belief that it is better to purchase round-trip tickets whenever possible to get the best fares, is simply no longer true,” the study said.

-Once I had a working prototype or a minimum viable product, as it’s often called, I launched FlightList on Product Hunt on February 13th, 2018.
+Once I had a working prototype, I launched FlightList on Product Hunt on February 13th, 2018.

 Product Hunt is an interesting platform for launching tech businesses which allows you to reach a large audience and receive feedback from users.
 The site lets users share and discover new products where users submit products which are listed in a linear format by day.